 How to Get Help at ACE

-To obtain assistance from ACE, please telephone us.
+To request assistance from ACE, please telephone us.
 We prefer phone calls over email messages or walk-in appointments.
 When you call, ACE staff will guide you through our intake process.
-First, our staff will speak with you and take down the details of your problem.
-Our intake staff will either provide you with some information or refer your case to a lawyer for further assistance.
+First, our staff will speak with you and take down the details of your problem and details of your eligibility for ACE’s assistance.
+Our intake staff will either provide you with some information or refer your case to a lawyer for further assistance and consideration of whether ACE will assist you.

 Should more than telephone advice be required, a lawyer may make an appointment with you.
 If you are unable to come to our offices due to health problems, a staff person may visit you at your place of residence (including a long-term care home, hospital, or retirement home).